 “We used to use a dhenki to harvest rice from our fields,” explains one of the women, referring to a device that is used to separate grains of rice from the husks.

-“Until last year we were using a bullock-powered crusher to extract juice from sugarcane to make jaggery,” said another woman.
-“Five people were involved in the process, which was very time-consuming,” she added.
+“Until last year we were using a bullock-powered crusher to extract juice from sugarcane to make jaggery,” says another.
+“Five people were involved in the process, which was very time-consuming.”

-“Now we’re using the solar-powered rice mill and it’s much more convenient and less expensive for us,” says Sumani Bhandari, one of many women in Keragam to have been energised by the new technology.
+“Now we’re using the solar-powered rice mill, and it’s much more convenient and less expensive for us,” says Sumani Bhandari, one of many women to have been energised by the new technology.

-The Indian government has outlined ambitious targets for energy development in rural areas and believes clean energy can offer a pathway to achieving low-carbon commitments.
-By 2030, India aims to ensure universal access to affordable, reliable and modern energy services, using the United Nations Sustainable Development Goals (SDGs) as a roadmap for its journey in the decade ahead.
-These 17 SDGs, broken down into 169 interlinked targets, address a range of issues – from poverty and climate change to gender equality, health and education.
+The government has outlined ambitious targets for energy development in rural areas, and believes clean energy can offer a pathway to achieving low-carbon commitments.
+By 2030, it aims to ensure universal access to affordable, reliable and modern energy services, using the United Nations Sustainable Development Goals (SDGs) as a roadmap.

-To find out more about the story, watch the video below:
+To find out more about how Access to Energy has transformed lives in rural India, watch the video here.